Understanding Menopause: A Workplace Priority for Companies

 Why Menopause Matters at Work

-Hot flushes & night sweats – sudden overheating that can be uncomfortable and even embarrassing in meetings and presentations
+Hot flushes & night sweats – Sudden temperature changes can be uncomfortable and even embarrassing during meetings or presentations.

-Fatigue – poor sleep leads to exhaustion, making it harder to focus.
+Fatigue – Poor sleep can lead to exhaustion, making it challenging to focus.

-Brain fog – forgetfulness and difficulty concentrating, causing stress and self-doubt.
+Brain fog – Forgetfulness and difficulty concentrating can cause stress and self-doubt.

-Anxiety & mood swings – emotional ups and downs that can affect work relationships.
+Anxiety & mood swings – Emotional ups and downs may strain work relationships.

-Joint pain & migraines – physical discomfort that makes work harder.
+Joint pain & migraines – Physical discomfort can make work more difficult.

-Many employees suffer in silence because menopause is still seen as "private" or embarrassing.
-The result is women are quitting, reducing their hours, or struggling through, feeling unsupported and forgotten about.
+Many employees endure these symptoms in silence, viewing menopause as a private or embarrassing issue.
+Consequently, many women are quitting, reducing their hours, or just trying to get by, feeling unsupported and forgotten.

 The Business Impact of Ignoring Menopause